 Each of the Exelon operating companies is wholly committed to achieving this goal.

 - At the close of 2012, Exelon achieved much of its Energy Reduction goal by reducing energy use at commercial buildings by 30% based on the 2001 baseline.
 Our generating stations also exceeded their goal of reducing total power use by 13%.

 - New buildings and renovations at Exelon are expected to follow Leadership in Energy and Environmental Design (LEED) criteria, and to date Exelon and its operating companies have attained 10 LEED certifications, with several others on the way.

 - Our utilities are also incorporating more alternatively-fueled and hybrid vehicles into their fleets.
-At the end of 2010, ComEd and PECO emit on average over 7% less GHG emissions per mile traveled compared to 2005, when mileage information was first tracked.

 - Exelon Business Services Company has established supply chain initiatives requiring environmental performance disclosure as part of its standard sourcing process.
 This allows Exelon to evaluate its suppliers based on this criteria, and raises awareness of the importance of environmental issues in the marketplace, helping suppliers recognize the value of these often intangible aspects of their businesses as part of their product's overall value.

 back to top